 Also known as outer space.
 There is no definite official delineation of the space beyond the Earth’s atmosphere.
 However, ‘deep space objects’ is a term often used to describe objects beyond the limits of the Solar System.

 Where we live.
-Third planet from the Sun in the solar system, the Earth rotates once per 23h 56m 4s relative to distant celestial bodies, and about once per 24 hours in respect to the Sun.
+The third planet from the Sun in the solar system, the Earth rotates once per 23h 56m 4s relative to distant celestial bodies, and about once per 24 hours with respect to the Sun.

 Where light from one celestial body is obscured by the crossing of another between either it and you (the observer) or it and the source of illumination